-Hospitality: Hospitality Management - Level I
+Hospitality: Hospitality Management - Level I (Certificate E1332)

 The Hospitality: Hospitality Management - Level I Certificate prepares students for entry-level positions in the hospitality industry.
 Students receive training in dining room service management and lodging operations.
 Students who successfully complete the requirements for this certificate will also be required to complete a minimum of 60 non-paid or 75 paid hours of work experience in the hospitality industry.

 |Course Prefix||Course Name||Units|

 |HRM 51||Introduction to Hospitality||3|

 |HRM 59||Introduction to Food and Beverage Management||3|

 |HRM 70||Introduction to Lodging||3|

 Upon successful completion of this program, a student will be able to: